Swapan Bhattacharjee

-Swapan Bhattacharjee (born 2 February 1952) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member from Jessore-5 constituency since January 2014.
-His brother Pijush Kanti Bhattacharjee is a former member of parliament.
+Swapan Bhattacharjee (born 2 February 1952) is a Bangladesh Awami League politician and the former Jatiya Sangsad member from Jessore-5 constituency.
+His brother Pijush Kanti Bhattacharjee was a former member of parliament.

 Career

 Bhattacharjee was elected to Jatiya Sangsad on 5 January 2014 from Jessore-5 as an independent candidate.
 He defeated the incumbent Bangladesh Awami League candidate Khan Tipu Sultan by more than 20 thousand votes.